Contrariwise is Human and can make mistakes. Please double-check responses.

 With apologies to Robb Knight, from whomst I stole the format.

-My blog is read almost exclusively by the friends who I directly link to it (thank you!
+My blog is read almost exclusively by the friends who I directly link to it (thank you!) although it looks like one sentence on each place in Europe that I’ve been broke containment, for an extremely small definition of “broke containment.”

 Orienting Toward Wizard